foohardt/language-model/README.md

 ## Experiments & Results

 ### Training
+The model was trained with 2, 10, 20, 50, 100, 150 and 200 epochs.
+Up to 50 epochs, it could be observed that the trained model generated only contentless unrelated characters.
+Only from 100 epochs on, a kind of grammatical structure was recognizable in the prediction of the model and the first meaningful words were generated.
+After training over 150 epochs, the grammar and meaning in the model predictions became clearer and meaningful words and coherent content were formed.
+Also the specific writing style of the Nietzsche text became recognizable.
+The best result was achieved with 200 epochs.
+A training with a higher number of epochs was not carried out, since the training with 200 epochs already took a little more than six hours.

 ### Sentences
 With the present simulator it is possible to generate text based on user input with an artificial neural network.
 The model was trained with an english text by nietzsche.
 The text has a specific mode of expression that the model can imitate to a certain extent.
 The model is also able to write grammatically correct and coherent sentences to a limited extent.
 In the following example, a partial sentence from nietzsche's text, with which the model was originally trained, was used as the seed text: